bgigiolio/Cooking-HS/README.md

 The core of the web application are the recipes.
 Users are able to search for recipes according to name, cuisine, or even ingredients.
 These recipes include a list of ingredients with their desired quantities, recipe calorie count, nutritional information of the dish, and a step-by-step guide on how to make the dish.
-Advanced cooks can share recipes and teach cooking methods with friends and strangers alike, while newer cooks can follow along their recipes while learning how to perform basic cooking tasks such as mincing garlic and chopping vegetables.
+Users can share recipes and teach cooking methods with friends and strangers alike, while newer cooks can follow along other users' recipes.
 Cooks can also create “forks” of existing recipes to include improvements in ingredients, seasonings, or even entire steps.
 Lastly, users are able to vote for the recipes that they think are best, as well as leave feedback and comments.